codezero-be/gulp-workflow/README.md

 - **DO NOT** Minify CSS / Uglify JS
 - **DO NOT** remove compiled CSS and JS files

+## Run `gulp phpspec` to: ##

+- Run PHPSpec tests and start watching for changes

 ## Additional (more specific) tasks: ##

+You can use `--dev` to prevent minification, save source maps and keep compiled files.
+This behavior is configurable in `gulpfile.js`.

 ### Run tasks, but don't watch for changes: ###